izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     > ```FROM``` command tells SQL which table to query from.

-    At this point, you should see your table similar to the example below:
+    At this point, you should see your table similar to the example below.

     !!! success
         ![Image title](images/VerifyTable.jpg)